Grizzly3Wolf/Baymax_Chatbot/README.md

-# This is a chatbot made using gemini ai
+# This is a Chatbot made using Gemini AI